CindyGao8/301--final-project/README.md

 ## **Key Findings**

 - **ARIMAX + ANN**: ARIMAX performs well on the dataset, but ANN struggles to improve upon ARIMAX due to lack of clear seasonal trends in the dataset
-- **LSTM** LSTM performs well in both long term and short term predictions and is the best model among all.
+- **LSTM**: LSTM performs well in both long term and short term predictions and is the best model among all.

 ---